Greg's First Time in

 The smile of Kaesong.
 Art students at Sonjuk Bridge.

-Panmunjom and the JSA
+The DMZ, Panmunjom, and the JSA

 And then came the visit to the DMZ.

-First, we drove to a waiting area and souvenir shop where the briefing also took place in front of a map of the divided Korean Peninsula and of the Join Security Area.
-The briefing is conducted by one of the officers of the Korean People's Army and translated by our guide.
+First, we drove to a waiting area and souvenir shop where the briefing also took place in front of a map of the divided Korean Peninsula and of the Joint Security Area.

 Panmunjom Briefing.
 Notice the South Korean flag on the upper left.
 Later it was painted over with white paint around 2018.